cap-js/docs/guides/multitenancy/index.md

 :::

 ## SaaS Dependencies {#saas-dependencies}
 Some of the xsuaa-based services your application consumes need to be registered as _reuse services_ to work in multitenant environments.
-This holds true for both usage of the SaaSRegistry service or Subscription Manager Service (SMS).
+This holds true for the usage of both the SaaSRegistry service and the Subscription Manager Service (SMS).
 <div class="impl java">
 CAP Java offers an easy way to integrate these dependencies.
 It supports some services out of the box and also provides a simple API for applications.